Sandford (Tas.)

 Sandford features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.8% of all households, including 38.2% couples with children, 36.8% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 15.2%, with lone person households at 13.2% and group households comprising 1.7%.
-The median household size is 2.8 people, which is larger than the Greater Hobart average of 2.4.
+Family households comprise 84.8% of all households, including 38.2% couples with children, 36.8% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 15.2%, with lone person households at 13.2% and group households comprising 1.7%.
+The median household size is 2.8 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households